anelyay/capstone-medication/README.md

 # Project Title

-Otter Dose
+Otter Pill

 ## Overview

-Otter Dose is a responsive web application designed to simplify medication management and improve adherence to prescribed treatments.
+Otter Pill is a responsive web application designed to simplify medication management and improve adherence to prescribed treatments.
 It empowers individuals to confidently track their medications through a user-friendly interface accessible on tablets, desktops, and mobile devices.

 ### Problem

 Many people struggle to remember to take their medications on schedule, leading to missed doses and potential health complications.
-Otter Dose tackles this issue by offering a convenient and intuitive solution for managing medications.
+Otter Pill tackles this issue by offering a convenient and intuitive solution for managing medications.

 ### User Profile